Ipstenu/recently-registered/readme.txt

 Because some other plugins are _doing_it_wrong().
 When they created their column, they forgot to have the filter return the previous content, if it's not their column, so it's removing it.
 Since my plugin's doing it right, I gave it a higher priority to stop that from happening in most cases.

-= Will this work on older versions of WordPress? =
+= Can I change the date formatting? =

-Not anymore.
-This ONLY works on WordPress 3.1 and up.
+Not at this time.
+The code is hardcoded because so is WordPress and I wanted to keep it matching as much as possible.
+That means until WP changes how it formats that column, I'm not changing the plugin.

 = Does this work on MultiSite? =